 Located on Notre Dame Lane, St. Thomas Aquinas House was acquired in January 2002 and renovated later that year.
 Aquinas House is comprised of one- and two-bedroom apartments accommodating 60 students.

 Other student residences are located on the west side of the campus.
-Cardinal John Henry Newman Towers is a nine-story high-rise featuring apartments and suites, as well as faculty and administrative offices.
-Newman Towers also features Iggy's Market, which offers both grocery items and fresh meals.
+Cardinal John Henry Newman Towers is a nine-story high-rise featuring apartments and suites, as well as faculty and administrative offices and a dining facility.

 Renovated in 1997, Gerard Manley Hopkins Court provides traditional dormitory accommodations for first-year students as well as a special interest house for upperclass students.
 Mary Elizabeth Lange Court offers a combination of townhouse-style residences, suites, and apartments for upperclass students.
 At St. Elizabeth Ann Seton Court and St. Robert Southwell Hall, students of all years reside in apartments and suites.